Staying safe in halls with COVID

 You can read more about guidelines for keeping your home clean on the World Health Organization website.

-For more information, you can visit our Coronavirus webpage for all the latest updates happening across Cardiff University.
+For more information, you can visit the Coronavirus webpage for all the latest updates happening across Cardiff University.

 - Read Next